spearlymatt/erdosproject/README.md

 The dfm_train.csv and dfm_test.csv are the training and test document-feature matrices (with targets) to be loaded into Python.

 The projectcode.ipynb builds, tunes, and tests all of the classifiers.

+The inequalty_slides.pdf is the slides for the presentation of the project and its results.